-Judges from 12 of the 13 discussion groups we spoke with said that the pandemic has negatively affected their ability to meet SSA's productivity expectations, as fewer hearings were being conducted.65 In March 2020, SSA closed its hearing offices and began conducting all hearings by phone or video conference, rather than in person, as we reported in November 2020.66 SSA also gave claimants the option of either holding their hearing by phone or postponing it.
+Judges from 12 of the 13 discussion groups we spoke with said that the pandemic has negatively affected their ability to meet SSA's productivity expectations, as fewer hearings were being conducted.
+In March 2020, SSA closed its hearing offices and began conducting all hearings by phone or video conference, rather than in person, as we reported in November 2020.
+SSA also gave claimants the option of either holding their hearing by phone or postponing it.
 When the pandemic was declared a public health emergency, some claimants elected to postpone their hearings until SSA resumed in-person hearings, with one in four claimants declining phone hearings.
-In the following months, more claimants had declined a phone hearing from when the pandemic was declared a public health emergency until October 2020, according to SSA.
+In the following months, more claimants elected to hold their hearings by phone.
+About 10 percent of claimants had declined a phone hearing from when the pandemic was declared a public health emergency until October 2020, according to SSA.